 Intended outcome Success criteria Develop speech, language and communication skills in the early years.
 95%+ of disadvantaged pupils will make expected progress and 25%+ will exceed expected progress in the early years against the Early Learning Goals.
 Disadvantaged children's attainment outcome for Good Level of Development will be in line with the national average or closing the attainment gap.
+Outcomes for disadvantaged GLD in the second year are lower than the previous year due to 1 pupil having an EHCP and working significantly below.
 Improve reading fluency and comprehension skills.
 Pupils eligible for PP make rapid progress from their starting points so that they read fluently by the end of KS1 and meet age related expectations in reading across all year groups.
+PP KS1 outcomes for 2023 in reading are 60.7% (+6.7 compared to national).
 Improve basic arithmetic and reasoning skills.
 Pupils eligible for PP pass the multiplication check and go on to achieve in line with national ARE or better at the end of KS2.
+PP MTC outcomes for 2023 are in line with national at 18.4 average score.
 Improve attendance and punctuality so that this is at-least in line with the national average.
-Attendance of PP is in line with/above national average The percentage of PP pupils who are persistent absentees will decrease compared to the previous year.
-Attendance of PP EAL families is improved as a result of strategies implemented by the Inclusion and Attendance Lead.

-Remove social and emotional barriers to learning, improve well-being and develop aspiration.
+Attendance of PP is in line with/above national average.
+The percentage of PP pupils who are persistent absentees will decrease compared to the previous year.
+Attendance of PP pupils is 92.3% which is significantly above the national average of 91.6%.
+Remove social and emotional barriers to learning, improve wellbeing and develop aspiration.
 Pupils have completed specific, planned co-curricular activities by the end of KS1/2 to give children a wide range of experiences including the links to future employment/university opportunities.
-Implement Oracy benchmarks (Voice 21) to develop and deepen pupil oracy skills and subject knowledge through talk.
+PP pupils are targeted to ensure barriers to opportunities such as cost and time are removed where possible.
+Move into Enhancing Oracy stage of Voice 21 to develop and deepen pupil oracy skills and subject knowledge through talk.
 Voice 21 benchmarks are embedded.
 Pupil's knowledge and vocabulary is extended and the ability to discuss and articulate their learning is increased.
 Social mobility potential is increased as a result.
+The success of Oracy teaching is evident across the school and impacts on all pupils.
+This is evidenced in external validation from a range of reviews including Challenge Partners, Coventry Monitoring Office and local headteachers who Hill Farm support with implementing oracy.

-.Activity in this academic year.
+Activity in this academic year

-This details how we intend to spend our pupil premium this academic year to address the challenges listed above. (£207,750)
+This details how we intend to spend our pupil premium this academic year to address the challenges listed above. (£240,052.50)